 Several users report that the recipe for this Tiki food has changed several times and that their cats would not eat it.
 That said, cats can be picky eaters at times.
 However, we still think this is the best low-carb canned cat food available this year.

 5. Purina Pro Plan Veterinary Diets DM Dry Cat Food

 Pro Plan DM from Purina is optimized with all the ingredients needed to meet the special dietary needs of cats.
-The specially formulated food is nutritionally balanced and high in protein and low in fat and contains antioxidants, which are ideal for cats with diabetes or weight issues.
+The specially formulated food is nutritionally balanced, high in protein, and low in fat, and contains antioxidants, which are ideal for cats with diabetes or weight issues.
 The food is also ideal for cats with issues like enteritis, hypoglycemia, or chronic loose stools, and it is made in the U.S.A.
 Pro Plan is specially formulated by nutritionists and veterinarians, so you can rest assured that your feline friend is getting all their nutritional requirements.

 Pro Plan needs special authorization from veterinarians, as it is formulated for cats with diabetes.
 The food is also expensive and contains artificial ingredients.

 6. Nulo Freestyle Grain-Free Dry Cat & Kitten Food

 This dry food formula from Nulo is grain-free and is formulated with 83% animal-based proteins and low-glycemic-index ingredients.
 It is ideal for kittens and adult cats, with specially made disc-shaped kibble that has a taste and texture your cat won’t be able to resist.